Not a member of AHS? JOIN US to read the entire 64-page issue online, and also receive 6 printed issues a year.

 Highlights from our Departments

-Trellises for vines of all kinds, from our Contributing Editor, Rita Pelczar.
+Gear up for spring with some quieter, lighter power tools; from our Contributing Editor, Rita Pelczar.

 News from the American Horticultural Society